 For those of you not ready for Cuba, you might consider Panama.
 This is the most popular Latin expat stop, and life is easier than in Cuba.
 As an American, you can get residency in Panama by investing $20,000 in their reforestation visa program or by buying property for $330,000 or more.

-I hope you’ve found this article on retiring in Cuba to be helpful.
+I hope you’ve found this article on Americans Living and Retiring in Cuba to be helpful.
 For more information, or for assistance with any second passport program, please contact us HERE, Thank you.
 We’ll be happy to assist you with a second passport or a second residency.